Fall 2023

-This class will meet on Zoom on the day and time listed above.
+This class will meet in person on the day and time listed.
 Remaining content will be delivered asynchronously in Canvas.
 All students are welcome to enroll in this class; and this section will have extra support from the Lanzamientoinitiative.

 Ph.D. in English with a concentration in Composition and Applied Linguistics, Indiana University of Pennsylvania